 ← Back to the top of the Report

-2 – RIGHT TO RECORD ABUSES TO REPORT THEM AND DATA PROTECTION POLICIES
+2 – RIGHT TO RECORD ABUSES TO COMPLAIN PUBLICLY AND DATA PROTECTION POLICIES

-RIGHT TO RECORD ABUSES TO REPORT THEM AND DATA PROTECTION POLICIES
+RIGHT TO RECORD ABUSES TO COMPLAIN PUBLICLY AND DATA PROTECTION POLICIES

 XNet, responding to a call for action of the International Witness Organization and as part of the investigation of the United Nations Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, David Kaye, has investigated the legal framework, case law and practices regarding the “Right to Record” in Spain: the right of individuals to record and make available to the public the actions of public officials (police or others) or other systemic actors operating in towards the public while performing their duties (utility corporations) in the event of possible abuses or wrongdoing.